RustDT/RustDT/README.md

  1. Create and push a new release tag for the current release commit.
  1. Go to the Github releases page and edit the newly present release.
 Add the corresponding ([ChangeLog.md](documentation/ChangeLog.md)) entries to the release notes.
  1. Locally, run `ant -f releng/ CreateProjectSite`.
 This last step will prepare the project web site under `bin-maven/ProjectSite`.
- 1. To actually publish the project site, run `ant -f releng/ PublishProjectSite -DprojectSiteGitURL=LANG_IDE_WEBSITE_GIT_REPO`.
+ 1. To actually publish the project site, run `ant -f releng/ PublishProjectSite -DprojectSiteGitURL=https://github.com/RustDT/rustdt.github.io.git`.
 What happens here is that the whole project site will be pushed into a Git repository, to then be served in some way (for example Github Pages).
    * For more info on the Release Engineering script, run `ant -f releng/`, this will print the help.
  1. A branch or tag named `latest` should also be created in Github, pointing to the latest release commit.
 The previous `latest` tag can be deleted/overwritten.
 The documentation pages use this tag/branch in their links.